-To start a business, or expand a business to get through a rough patch, chances are you will need to get access to additional cash.
-The obvious choice is to borrow money but there may be other options.
-Money can be sourced from debt (you have to pay it back) or equity (someone takes a share in your business).
-This guide will look at what loans (debt) and equity funding options are available to provide additional cash or financing to start or expand your business.
+To start a small business or expand a business to get through a rough patch, chances are you will need to get access to additional cash.
+The obvious choice is a small business loan, but other options may exist.
+Money can be sourced from debt (you must pay it back) or equity (someone takes a share in your business).
+This guide will examine what loans (debt) and equity funding options are available to provide additional cash or financing to start or expand your business.

 Debt is when you take a loan or a mortgage with the intent of it being paid back over time.
-Normally some sort of collateral is used to secure that debt such as an asset which will be required to be sold if you default that debt.
+Normally some collateral is used to secure that debt, such as an asset that will be required to be sold if you default on that debt.

 Equity funding is when a share of your business is essentially sold to another permanently and is not required to be repaid.
 Future profits or losses will be shared with any equity partners.

-You may need a loan to start or expand your business to take advantage of a growth opportunity.
-Although harder to get, funds may also be acquired when times are tough or you owe money.
+You may need a loan to start or expand your business and capitalise on a growth opportunity.
+Although harder to get, funds may be acquired when times are tough, or you owe money.

 WHAT are the available Debt options:

-Self-funding: If you have personal finance you can put more money into the business yourself.
-You are of course entitled to get that money back without personal tax implications unless you pay yourself interest.
+Self-funding: If you have personal finance,e you can put more money into the business yourself.
+You are entitled to get that money back without personal tax implications unless you pay yourself interest.
 Other forms of finance, like investors and lenders, will expect you to have some self-funding before they offer you money.

 A loan: We all understand the basic principle.
-Normally a bank lends us some money and in return, we pay it back in instalments plus some interest.
-A bank wants the confidence it will get its money back so will look at your business closely to understand your turnover and assets.
+Normally a bank lends us some money, and in return, we pay it back in instalments plus some interest.
+A bank wants the confidence it will get its money back, so it will look at your business closely to understand your turnover and assets.
 A bank may require personal collateral, like your home, to secure the loan.
-Banks are however not the only source of lending.
+Banks are, however, not the only source of lending.
 Family and friends are a source but tread carefully.
-If things go sour you could ruin friendships and possibly others’ livelihoods.
-Other organisations like finance companies will also offer loans but be aware, the easier it is to get the loan the higher the interest charges will be to compensate for the greater risk they are taking.
+If things go sour, you could ruin friendships and possibly others’ livelihoods.
+Other organisations like finance companies will also offer loans but be aware, the easier it is to get the loan, the higher the interest charges will be to compensate for the greater risk they are taking.

 Line of credit: This is similar to a loan but gives you access to a predetermined amount of credit.
-You can draw down on that credit and pay back whenever you need it.
+You can draw down on that credit and pit ay back whenever you need it.
 You will pay interest only on the outstanding balance.

-Overdraft: This is a line of credit attached to your bank account that allows your balance to go below zero.
+Overdraft: This line of credit attached to your bank account allows your balance to go below zero.

-Invoice financing is a way for a business to borrow money against the amounts due from outstanding customer invoices.
+Invoice finance allows for a business to borrow money against the amounts due from outstanding customer invoices.
 The funding company will provide a percentage of the invoice value to you upfront and when the customer pays you will receive the remainder less the funding company fees.